UloE-G/Athletes-Corner/README.md

 - It also contains a link to a returns section if you feel like you have to return items.

-- It has a link to the home page if the user wants to sign up to the newsletter.
+- It has a link to the home page if the user wants to sign up for the newsletter.

-- Below the nav bar there is a message incentivising users to spend above $150 for free delivery.
+- Below the nav bar there is a message incentivizing users to spend above $150 for free delivery.

 ![Nav Bar](media/navabr.png)

 **Notifactions**

-- When user do specific things like checkout, add products to bags, submit a return application, sign up to the newsletter, leave a review or edit products a notification comes up.
+- When user do specific things like checkout, add products to bags, submit a return application, sign up to the newsletter, leave a review, or edit products a notification comes up.

 - This is used to give users confirmation throughout the site to not leave them questioning if they have done what they expected to do.

-- There are 5 types of notifications, error, info, success, item and warning.
+- There are 5 types of notifications, error, info, success, item, and warning.

 *Info*